Who is this guide for?

 But it’s fine!
 You can trust companies like 1Password and Bitwarden.
 They’re completely secure and they’ll never do anything bad with your data, right?

 You might think that a standalone or self-hosted solution shifts the security responsibility from the company to the user, but that isn’t really true.
-Whatever liability exists has always existed.
-Most vulnerabilities or exploits targeting a local password manager can also be targeted at a cloud based password manager on the user’s end in the exact same way.
-Offline databases are usually well encrypted and rarely targeted.
+Since cloud based password managers also have to at least store the password you are going to use in memory at some point, most vulnerabilities or exploits targeting a local password manager can also be targeted at a cloud based password manager on the user’s end in similar ways.

 I took the effort to compare how some major password managers stand with respect to these two criteria.